MarineRoboticsGroup/cora-matlab/README.md

 Any feedback, issues, or contributions are welcome and encouraged!
 We'll do the best we can to provide support for hopeful users.

 Python and C++ implementations are hopeful future contributions.
-Please reach out if you are interested in contributing!
+Please reach out if you are interested in contributing or have use for one of these, as it may affect how we prioritize the development!

 Enjoy!